God's Little Acre

 In the brain, this small structure regulates emotional stability.
 It is notable for its key role mental in social anxieties and phobias such as agoraphobia and social anxiety, i.e. the distrust of others.

 Its afflictions are countered by the chemical oxytocin.
 Like in much of the film, there is a double truth here.
 The fear that the amygdala produces can also save one's life.
 The neurotic history of Angela, can, if she rises to the challenge, shift from defect to asset.
-Something in her history haunts her, yet it remains unspecified.
+Something in her history haunts her, something unspecified.
 When a therapist prods she quickly shuts down her computer to evade the woman.
 The pivot point of her emotional process is when she succeeds in tying a mysterious overheard bit of audio (overheard by a Kimi; observed only by Angela) to the visuals of a real crime.
 The 'film' is made.
 As she watches, it watches back at her, and she unleashes a sudden cry of recognition.
 The moment connects this past event she uncovers to unlocking her older past pain.
 It converges in the present.
 Soderbergh gives the moment a modern Hitchockian presentation.
 Smoky sheer technicolor shades over a bumpy collage stand with a restrained outline of a Hermann-esque moment in Martinez's score.
 After this point in the movie, Angela becomes bolder and her goals and commitment to to her being able to use this connection with this incident to protecting the part of herself she could not protect in the past.

 The actor Zoe Kravitz (at least based on quotes in the press) identifies as a Jewish woman.
 Steven Soderbergh, the director is an unbrandable filmmaker slipping in and out of genres; flexible in scope and style.
 As far reaching in styles as he is surreptitious in his authorship ( doubling under a pseudonym as cinematographer and an additional pseudonym as the editor).

-His own identity enriches this reading of identity in KIMI.
+His own identity enriches this reading of identity in Kimi.
 His work pivots from classic Hollywood caper series to experimental to immersive to bleak comedy.
 And so the director is often mistaken for something he is not.
 Not just a hired Hollywood hand, and not solely an independent or experimental (see Mosaic) filmmaker.
 Looking at his exploration of paranoia, many Polanski style tropes, and the Jewishness within the subject of King of Hill, The Good German, and Polanski docs, Steven Soderbergh may be mistaken for being Jewish.
 He is not.

 Internet(ish) Issues 3: The Girlfriend Experience, King of the Hill, Polanski, and Marx